I'm a parent

 Help to verify a Working With Children Check

 Verifying is simply letting us know on our online system that you are engaging a person to work with your child.
-It is important as it creates a link between the worker, you (as employer) and the OCG’s continuous monitoring system.
+It is important as it creates a link between the worker, you (as employer) and the Office of the Children’s Guardian's continuous monitoring system.